FAMILY FUN SERVICE

 Youth can use a service list to note ways they can give of their time, their talents, and even possessions to build the kingdom of God.

 We have been taught that if we are true to our covenants we may receive a “crown of righteousness.”
-How we treat God’s other children is important and will determine if we do receive that “crown of righteousness.”
+How we treat God’s children is important and will determine if we receive a “crown of righteousness.”

 What can you offer?